astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 The alien is an android or long lived herald for a slower than light invasion force due here in 20,000 years, but is happy to keep the planet running smoothly until then.

 The alien is tracking a signal that emanated from Earth, or the solar system, millions of years ago.
 This may be another alien race, or a prehistoric Earth species or civilization.
+# Discoveries
+## The Magician's Tower

+The tower stands solitary on a grassy plain.
+It has the shape of a forearm, capped with a defiantly closed fist.
+The stonework is rough and functional.
+There are enough outcroppings and imperfections that a dedicated climber could scale it.
+Its brown granite contrasts with the verdant green of the fields around it.
+In the distance, misty mountains and their snow-capped peaks are visible.

+The tower should evoke **surprise**.
+It is the site of many strange magical experiments.
+The local animals will be smarter and stranger than their mundane cousins elsewhere, whether due to magical modification or simply exposure to bizarre energies.
+Blue lights play around the top of the tower at night.
+Strange flasks of stranger liquids are everywhere inside, glowing with every color of the rainbow.
+Shelves are wooden, asymmetric, and oddly angled, the product of inexpert and impatient carpentry.
+Stacks of arcane tomes lean haphazardly against the walls.
+Water from the nearby well glows a faint violet.

+The PCs may be interested in the magician of the tower.
+Or the magician may be absent, and the PCs want to acquire something: a rare relic, an important book, or something similar.
 # Mechanics
 When you roll, you can get one of three outcomes: Success, Surprise, or Salvage.
 This gives you the ability to pick something you want from the scene, something that's true to your character, and something that's true to your goals.